w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 > | Via dell'Università 50         | Italy   | 1000   |
 > |...         | ...  | ...  |
 >
-> - To learn how sales are characterized by store `Type` you do not need to consider the `StoreId`
+> - To learn how sales are characterized by store `Type`, you do not need to consider the `StoreId`
 >
 > | ~~`StoreId`~~ | `Type` |`Sales` |
 > |-----------|--------|--------|